Canary Islands dry woodlands and forests: Geography

-The ecoregion covers an area of 4,693 km².
+The ecoregion covers an area of 4,693 km2.
 The islands are mountainous and volcanic in origin.
 Teide on Tenerife reaches 3,718 m, Roque de los Muchachos on La Palma 2,426 m, Morro de la Agujereada on Gran Canaria 1,956 m, Pico de Malpaso on El Hierro 1,501 m, and Garajonay on La Gomera 1,487 m.

 The eastern group of the Canary Islands, Fuerteventura, Lanzarote, and the nearby islets of the Chinijo Archipelago, are lower, drier, and closer to the African coast.
 These eastern group islands are part of the Mediterranean Acacia-Argania dry woodlands and succulent thickets ecoregion.

 The Canary islands are part of Macaronesia, a group of archipelagoes in the Atlantic Ocean which share similar climate and ecology.

 Climate

-The islands have a maritime Mediterranean climate.
+The islands have an air hot desert climate (BWh) according to Köppen classification.
 Rain falls mostly in the winter months, and is highest in November and December.
 Climate varies with elevation and exposure.
 The mountains intercept moisture-laden winds and create orographic precipitation.
 Rainfall is higher on the windward northeastern sides of the islands, and lower on the southwestern rain shadow.
 The highest elevations experience seasonal frosts and snows.

 Flora

-The islands' variations in altitude and rainfall support diverse plant communities.
+The islands' variations in elevation and rainfall support diverse plant communities.

 Lowlands are principally scrub and open woodland, which extend from sea level to 600–1000 meters elevation.
 The Canary Island date palm (Phoenix canariensis) is prominent.